supriya-s-jadhav/RAG_app_using_AWS/ReadMe.md

 2. Augmented : The retrived data from Step 1 is injected into the prompt at runtime, this is the additional data provided to the AI model which is not part of it's the training data.
 The training data can become outdated evry fats or may not have access to the latest data.
 This way RAG provides the up-to-date information from the vector databse, which is private data knowledge without needting to fine-tune the AI model and modify the Large Language model.
 3. Generation : AI assistant generates the response given the semantic relevant data retrived from the vector database.

-Legal documents will have different stretegy vs the customer support docuemnts.
+Legal documents will have different stretegy vs the customer support docuemnts. <br>
 Chunking strategy =====> Embedding strategy =====> Retrival strategy